 Completion of the command (along with other things) is handled via bash readline completion.
 This operates at a slightly lower level than the usual “programmable completion” (which is invoked only when the command is identified, and the two special cases you identified above).

-Update: the new release of bash-5.0 (Jan 2019) adds complete -I
+Update: the new release of bash-5.0 (Jan 2019) adds complete -I for exactly this problem.

 The relevant readline commands are: